ampache/ampache/README.md

 **News:**

+* The Ampache kodi plugin has merged into the official Kodi addons repo!
+ * Make sure you enable **hide_search** in your config to enable playlists in this initial version.
 * Develop changes
   * **DATABASE CHANGES** You can now force a default collation and charset on your database.
 (Read the changelog!)
   * Develop branch now has a **mandatory** requirement of php-intl for date formatting.